FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 % County Run Book
-% Colorado Risk Limiting Audit Tool v1.0.0 alpha-1
+% Colorado Risk Limiting Audit Tool v1.0.0 alpha-2
 % 2017

 # Introduction

-This Run Book guides County election administrators in Colorado who will be implementing a Risk Limiting Audit (RLA) with a comparison audit.
-The RLA Tool, developed by Free & Fair for the Colorado Department of State for use in elections in November 2017 and later, supports running a Risk-Limiting Audit as required by Colorado statute and as described in the
+This Run Book guides County election administrators who will be implementing a Risk Limiting Audit (RLA) with a comparison audit.
+The RLA Tool, developed by Free & Fair for the Colorado Department of State for use in elections in November 2017 and later, supports running a Risk-Limiting Audit as required by Colorado statute and as specified in the
 [Colorado Secretary of State's Rule 25](http://www.sos.state.co.us/pubs/rule_making/CurrentRules/8CCR1505-1/ElectionRules.pdf) for elections.

-The RLA Tool helps each County fulfill the requirements of Rule 25.2.2 and Rule 25.2.3.
-First the County uploads verified ballot manifests and cast vote record (CVR) files.
-For each round of the RLA, the RLA Tool tells the County which ballot cards to audit, allows the County to enter Audit Board's interpretations of the ballot cards and allows the Audit Board to sign off on the round.

 Orange arrows on the screenshots indicate features described in the text of the Run Book.